 Gretsch Drums - Older, respected drum company known for their superb tonal quality.

-Yamaha Drums - Full line of drums including drum set and marching percussion.
+Yamaha Drums - (My 1st choice in drums) The Hybrid Custom range are quite amazing!
+Full line of drums including drum set and marching percussion.
 Yamaha started their drum line in the mid 70's.

 DW Drums (Drum Workshop) - DW Drums are known for superb quality in construction and detail.
 First to popularize individual shell tone and pitch matching.